Discover the importance of audio annotation for AI

 To train a model that works well in different scenarios, use a diverse set of data from different environments, dialects, and audio recording qualities.

-How do you use an audio annotation system effectively?
+How to use an audio annotation system effectively?

 To effectively use an audio annotation system:

-· Diversify your data sets : Use audio samples from different sources to make your AI robust and accurate in different situations.
+· Diversify your data sets: Use audios from different sources to make your AI robust and accurate in different situations.

 Key applications and use cases of audio annotation in today's world